mathalama/daa-aitu/README.md

 - JVM Warm-up: A dedicated method was added to warm up the JVM, ensuring that timing measurements are more accurate and stable.
 ### MetricsTracker:
 - Fixes were implemented to ensure the correct collection of metrics (execution time, comparisons, allocations, recursion depth) and their logging to a CSV file.

+## Step 4: Implement QuickSort and QuickSortTest (committed on 2025-09-27)
+### Implementation QuickSort
+- Randomized Pivot Selection: A random index is chosen as the pivot to reduce the chances of encountering worst-case performance (e.g., sorted or reverse-sorted arrays).
+- Tail Recursion Optimization: To minimize stack usage, the algorithm chooses the smaller subarray for recursive calls, reducing the recursion depth.
+- The partitioning process ensures elements are rearranged such that all values smaller than the pivot are on the left and those larger are on the right.
+- The algorithm then recursively sorts the two subarrays.

+### QuickSortTest
+- JUnit 5 Testing: A dedicated test class QuickSortTest was created to verify the correctness and performance of the QuickSort algorithm.
+- Parameterized Tests: The tests cover various array sizes, ranging from 0 to 2000 elements, ensuring the algorithm handles both small and large datasets.
+- JVM Warm-up: A warm-up method was introduced, running dummy sorting operations before the actual tests to stabilize JVM performance and improve the accuracy of benchmarking.
+- Correctness Check: After sorting, assertions verify that the array is correctly sorted, ensuring no errors in the sorting logic.
+- Performance Logging: Each test logs sorting time and other metrics (comparisons, memory allocations, recursion depth) to a CSV file for analysis.